SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: In-the-Wild Deployment and Evaluation

 Participants were recruited through two channels: (1) a university research participation pool for paid research studies and (2) targeted advertisements distributed via email lists within specific schools, departments and research labs.

-After enrollment, participants completed an initial study visit that included informed consent and hands-on instruction in using the smartwatch-based system (e.g., uploading data and responding to ecological momentary assessments).
+After enrollment, participants completed an initial study visit that included informed consent and hands-on instruction on how to use our system (e.g., uploading data and responding to ecological momentary assessments).
 Participants were provided with a detailed user manual during the visit and received an electronic copy by email afterward.
 Study visits were conducted by trained research staff and undergraduate research assistants affiliated with a psychology laboratory.
-All study personnel received training in human subjects research, informed consent procedures, study background and protocols, and use of the smartwatch system to ensure consistent and accurate participant onboarding.

 Each participant was instructed to wear the smartwatch for three consecutive days, including two weekdays and one weekend day (either Thursday–Saturday or Sunday–Tuesday).
 This schedule was designed to capture variability in social interactions across structured weekdays and less-structured weekends.
-Participants were not permitted to select their own study days to reduce selection bias (e.g., choosing days with minimal social activity).
-Participants were encouraged to wear the watch during their active hours to maximize the likelihood of capturing social interactions.

-Researchers monitored participant compliance with smartwatch wear and EMA completion throughout the study.
-Participants also received reminder emails as needed (e.g., prompts to wear the watch or complete EMA responses).
+Researchers monitored participant compliance with smartwatch wearing and EMA completion throughout the study, sending reminder emails as needed.
 Participants could earn up to \$50 in compensation, with payment determined by participation rate, calculated as the product of smartwatch wear duration and the proportion of EMA prompts completed within two hours.

 This project was automatically issued a National Institutes of Health (NIH) Certificate of Confidentiality upon grant award.
 All study data were de-identified prior to analysis and sharing in accordance with funder guidelines and open science best practices.